mwcremer/dnd-bx/combined.md

 ### <a name="the_common_tongue"></a> The Common Tongue

 The common tongue (sometimes simply called _Common_) is a language which is widespread among intelligent species.
-All player character races---as well as many monsters (see below)---are able to speak Common.
+All player character races&mdash;as well as many monsters (see below)&mdash;are able to speak Common.
 It is assumed that the common tongue is a language common to all humans and used by other intelligent races.
 However, the referee may rule that different human cultures in the campaign world have different languages, in which case a particular human language must be chosen instead of Common.

 ### <a name="alignment_languages"></a> Alignment Languages